The Repository Concept

 The Repository stores information about fields (or elements) in an application such as descriptions, column headings, edit codes, visualizations, default values, help text, prompt programs, etc. It acts like a data dictionary for your application.
 It also stores components which can be shared by applications.

-In addition, the Repository stores information about the files (or application database) such as physical files, logical views, file relationships, file definition attributes, file validation rules, trigger programs, etc.
+In addition, the Repository stores information about the tables (or database files) such as physical tables, indexes, table relationships, table attributes, validation rules, trigger programs, etc.

-Further, procedural information or business rules about the application in the form of validation rules, system variables, trigger and functions is stored in the repository.
+Further, procedural information or business rules about the application in the form of validation rules, system variables, trigger and functions are stored in the repository.

 Finally, LANSA offers some special Repository features such as multilingual definitions, virtual fields and predetermined join fields which simplify and accelerate development.